Chart Color Schemes

 Thornlands is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Thornlands' dwellings, as per the latest Census, consisted of 87.4% houses and 12.6% other dwellings (semi-detached, apartments, 'other').
-In comparison, Brisbane metro had 73.5% houses and 26.5% other dwellings.
+Thornlands' residential structures, as per the latest Census data, consisted of 87.4% houses and 12.6% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Brisbane metro's 73.5% houses and 26.5% other dwellings.
 Home ownership in Thornlands was at 25.3%, with mortgaged dwellings at 48.0% and rented ones at 26.6%.
-The median monthly mortgage repayment was $2,167, higher than Brisbane metro's $1,863.
-Median weekly rent was $470 compared to Brisbane metro's $380.
-Nationally, Thornlands' mortgage repayments were significantly higher at $2,167 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.
+The median monthly mortgage repayment in the area was $2,167, higher than Brisbane metro's average of $1,863.
+The median weekly rent figure for Thornlands was recorded at $470, compared to Brisbane metro's $380.
+Nationally, Thornlands' mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing